 Who Is Uma Thurman?

-Born in Boston, Massachusetts, in 1970, Uma Thurman was appearing in big screen features by the end of the following decade.
-She made a splash in Quentin Tarantino's Pulp Fiction, earning a Best Supporting Actress Academy Award nomination.
+Uma Thurman first made a splash in Quentin Tarantino's Pulp Fiction, earning a Best Supporting Actress Academy Award nomination.
 After starring in The Avengers and Batman and Robin, she later garnered more attention for another collaboration with Tarantino, as a vengeful, sword-slashing assassin in the two-volume epic Kill Bill.

 Early Life and Films